-These tutorials will continue and will be usually be conducted on Wednesday afternoons from 2.00 pm.
+These tutorials will usually be conducted on Wednesday afternoons from 2.00 pm.
 The first and final tutorial will be conducted face-to-face at Herston, the remainder will be conducted via zoom.
-Students will advise you when their tutorials are scheduled on arrival on placement.
-Tutorials will be 2 1⁄2 hours long.
+We have enough PAH students in Block 2 to form a group and for this group all sessions will take place Face to Face at PAH.
+Tutorials will be 2-2 1⁄2 hours long depending on the tutorial group size.

-Time off clinical placement-Students in BRISBANE
+Time off clinical placement-Students in

-Students will attend the Peer-led Teaching and Learning tutorials (in Australia these will be Friday afternoons - 1 1⁄2 hours) and the Vulnerability in Medicine tutorials (Wednesday afternoon - 2 -2 1⁄2 hours).
+Brisbane students will attend the Peer-led Teaching and Learning tutorials (in Australia these will be Thursday afternoons from 3.00pm) and the Vulnerability in Medicine tutorials (Wednesday afternoons 2 - 2 1⁄2 hours).
 Clinical Preceptors are welcome to negotiate regular time off placement for personal study with students where appropriate to the placement.

+Interprofessional education

-Inter- professional education Some clinical placement sites have taken the opportunity to schedule sessions for students with physiotherapists, occupational therapists, speech therapists, social workers, and pharmacists where relevant and appropriate.
-Students have found such sessions very valuable and we would encourage clinical placements where this is possible to provide students with these opportunities.
+Some clinical placement sites have taken the opportunity to schedule sessions for students with physiotherapists, occupational therapists, speech therapists, social workers, and/or pharmacists where relevant and appropriate.
+Students have found such sessions very valuable, and we would encourage clinical placements where this is possible to provide students with these opportunities.
 Students report assisting with therapy sessions or shadowing health professionals or students.
 These opportunities help students understand the role and contribution of other health professionals.
 Some clinical sites have formal interprofessional education sessions for health professional students.
 We would encourage you to allow MiS students to participate in these opportunities where possible.

+Feedback

-Feedback from students Students very much appreciate the opportunity to complete tasks and feel part of the team.
-If there are any small roles that students can perform, please ask them.
+Students very much appreciate the opportunity to complete tasks and feel part of the team.
+If there from students are any small roles that students can perform, please ask them.
 Most students want to be useful on placement but are not sure how they can effectively contribute.
 If there is anything you are happy for them to assist with, please ask them.

-International Students The number of students in MiS 2022 is fewer than previous years due to several international students needing to take an interruption to studies as Covid restrictions prevented travel to Australia, therefore impacting on their year 2 participation in 2021 Ochsner Students Due to COVID-19 Ochsner Clinical School students will not return to Australia in 2022 for MiS clinical placements.
-OCS students will complete MiS in the US My Progress App The University of Queensland is using new technology to capture the workplace learning tasks called My Progress .
-In 2022, it will be used for Mini-CEx, DOPs and COPS.
-The CPA will remain on Chalk and Wire .
-Students will present the appropriate electronic form to you on their phone and you will mark the student in the usual manner.
-One very useful aspect is that the App has a
+My Progress App

+In 2023, MyProgress will continue to be used for Mini-CEx, DOPs and COPS.
+The CPA will remain on Chalk and Wire.
+Students will present the appropriate electronic form to you on their phone, and you will mark the student in the usual manner.
+One very useful aspect is that the App has a 'voice to text' function - you can provide feedback verbally which will be captured on the electronic form.

+Assessment

+Assessment has been simplified in line with UQ policy.
+Lecture reflections and quizzes have been removed as assessment requirements but will still be available as learning resources.
+Rubric criteria have been changed from Competent to Meets Expectations and Proficient to Exceeds Expectations